milung/error-pages-webc/readme.md

 Simple web component to display standardized error messages accross apps - intended for SPA or the gateway displays.

-The module is minimalistic with asset being encoded to minimize extra traffic in case of errors.
+The module is minimalistic with assets being encoded to minimize extra traffic in the case of errors.

 ## Usage